cmusso86/recalibratiNN/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.

-Including the following changes:
-Correction of references in DESCRIPTION file
-Removal of seed within functions

-Correcting the DOI in the DESCRIPTION file (hope it is right now... hehehe)
+As soon as it was available on CRAN other authors noticed many typos in the documentation that needed correction.
+Also, the description filed of each function was improved.
+Nothing was changed in the code.

+I also included a sentence in the main DESCRIPTION file to emphasize the theoretical background.

+I hope it is alright.
+Thanks for the patience.